Writing NSERC Proposals: August 15-17, 2023, 10:00 am – 12:00 pm ET (Synchronous Online)

 Why a NSERC Writing Intensive Course?

-For many years, GCAC has offered courses on Writing NSERC Proposals to graduate students who are preparing to apply for Master’s or doctoral awards from the Natural Sciences and Engineering Research Council of Canada (NSERC).
+For many years, the Graduate Centre for Academic Communication (GCAC) has offered courses on Writing NSERC Proposals to graduate students who are preparing to apply for NSERC Master’s or doctoral awards.
 Good NSERC proposals are hard to write, and they are also hard to prepare during the busy beginning of term.
 The goal of this writing-intensive version of our NSERC course is to encourage students to devote concentrated time to writing their NSERC proposals before the business of term begins.

 What is the difference between GCAC’s regular NSERC course and the Writing Intensive version of the course?

-The 1.25-hour morning sessions will be offered in a live online format.
-Given the proprietary nature of research grants, and the fact that this course shows samples of winning grants (with authors’ permission), this course will only offered live and not in a recorded format.
+The August NSERC Intensive course will be offered in a live online format.
+Given the proprietary nature of research grants, and the fact that this course shows samples of winning grants (with authors’ permission), this course will only be offered live and will not be recorded.
+Students who wish to take the course must attend at the times of the live online classes listed above.

 Eligibility & Registration Procedures

-Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral NSERC grants or for OGS (Ontario Graduate Scholarships).
+Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral NSERC grants or for OGS (Ontario Graduate Scholarships) in the fall of 2023.
 Those applying for postdoctoral fellowships are not eligible to participate.
-Applicants must participate for the full 5 hours of this course to be eligible for GPS credit.